BioSpyder-Bioinformatics/notes-documentation/book_of_dash.md

 - dbc.Markdown
 	+ Component to display text written in markdown (makes it easier with styling) (might want to  change the CSS spacing for this)

+*Check out all the pre-made bootstrap themes for dash at* https://hellodash.pythonanywhere.com Graphs need to have the template prop assigned (template='vapor'), as well as className='dbc' for the theme to apply